 New tented camp offers walking and horse safaris in Greater Kruger region

-Bookings are now open for Abelana Safari Camp that offers walking trails and horse safaris on the Mashishimale community owned 15,000ha Big Five reserve, leased by MTH Lodge Holdings in a sustainable conservation and eco-tourism partnership.
+Abelana Safari Camp offers walking trails and horse safaris on the Mashishimale community-owned 15,000ha Big Five reserve, leased by MTH Lodge Holdings in a sustainable conservation and eco-tourism partnership.